chmerdon/GradientRobustMultiPhysics.jl/docs/src/userdata.md

 # User Data and Action Kernels

 There is a variety of different user data, like scalar- and vector-valued constants, time-dependent data, region-dependent data or plain functions that depend on the the space coordinates.
-Also dependency on the item number of the reference coordinates of the quadrature point in the quadrature item arr sometimes desireable.
+Also dependency on the item number of the reference coordinates of the quadrature point in the quadrature item are sometimes desireable.
 To allow for flexible user-specified data, all functions have to be negotiated by the UserData interface that fixes the order and number of the arguments in the interface via a user-given substring of "XTRIL" where each character stands for a dependency.
 The following table explains the meaning of each character.